FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/driving_robot.md

     **2)** Next assign their values to `#!java null` ([more info on `null`](../basics/java_basics.md#overview){target=_blank}).

     - We do this to make sure it is empty at this point.
-    - When we assign these variables a value, we will be getting the motor controller's port numbers out of RobotMap
+    - When we assign these variables a value, we will be getting the motor controller's port numbers out of Constants
         - This means we cannot assign them at the global level

 ???
 Example